Ainyaku/Beat-Saber-Song-and-Mod-Installer/README.md

 <img width="458" alt="Screenshot 2022-04-17 042931" src="https://user-images.githubusercontent.com/87048351/163706868-bb4bd161-3f79-4ca6-9933-e026ffbeb83f.png">

 Note: If you are only installing songs from BeatSaver or BeastSaber, try [turning on OneClick™ install](https://bsaber.com/getting-started/custom-songs/#:~:text=Custom%20Songs%20with%20ModAssistant%20(Easiest!)) inside of [ModAssistant](https://github.com/Assistant/ModAssistant/releases) instead as it may be easier.
-Also note that OneClick™ installs do not work on mods so dont turn this tool down immediately
+You can also install mods inside of ModAssistant, but not all mods are available so dont turn this tool down immediately.

 ### [Download](https://github.com/Ainyaku/Beat-Saber-Song-and-Mod-Installer/archive/refs/heads/main.zip)